MIT-IR/abet/README.md

       HostName outcomes..mit.edu
       User root
       GSSAPIAuthentication yes
-      GSSAPIKeyExchange yes
+      GSSAPIKeyExchange no
       GSSAPIDelegateCredentials yes
       GSSAPITrustDNS yes

 Additionally, deployment requires an existing kerberos ticket:

-    % kinit <username>@athena.mit.edu
+    % kinit <username>@ATHENA.MIT.EDU

+If the above fails with a message that the athena realm cannot be found, you may need the following kerberos configuration in `etc/krb5.conf`:

+    [libdefaults]
+        default_realm = ATHENA.MIT.EDU

+    [realms]
+        ATHENA.MIT.EDU = {
+            kdc = kerberos.mit.edu
+            kdc = kerberos-1.mit.edu
+            admin_server = kerberos.mit.edu
+        }

-With that in place, you can deploy with:
+Once you have a kerberos ticket, you can deploy with:

     % cap production deploy